apache/nuttx/Documentation/platforms/risc-v/bl602/index.rst

 **Configuration parameters include:**

+-  **Factory Params**: Use the dts file in the device_tree folder of the corresponding chip model in the Dev Cube directory.
+The default selection is 40M.

 -  **Partition Table**: Use the partition table in the partition folder of the corresponding chip model in the Dev Cube directory, and 2M files are selected by default for BL602

-..

-   For the nuttx operating system, BL602 has a dedicated partition file.
+   **For the nuttx, BL602 has a dedicated partition file.
+It is placed in** ``nuttx/tools/bl602``
-   For details, please contact us.

 -  **Boot2 Bin**: It is the first Flash program that runs after the system is started.
 It is responsible for establishing the BLSP